 1. You Seek Pleasure-Focused Behaviors

 High levels of dopamine are also associated with addictive, pleasure-focused behaviors.
-This can include anything from alcohol and drug abuse, to struggles with gambling too much.
+This can include anything from alcohol use, to struggles with gambling too much.
 "This is because dopamine within the limbic system is related to pleasure, motivation, and learning through positive reinforcement," clinical psychologist Crystal I. Lee, Psy.D. tells Bustle.
 If any of these behaviors are becoming a problem for you, speaking with a therapist or seeking treatment may be the best course of action.

 2. You Are Very Extroverted